Area of Three Triangles

-Directions: Use the integers 2 through 10, at most one time each, as lengths of individual sides to form three triangles.
+Directions: Use the integers 2 to 10, at most one time each, as lengths of individual sides to form three triangles.
 What is the smallest total area of the three triangles you can create?
 What is the largest?

 Hint